Growing wheatgrass is one of the most common

 an even more important event.
 The Buyids revived the ancient traditions

-had been eliminated by the caliphate.
-The Iranian Buyid ruler
+been eliminated by the caliphate.
+The Iranian Buyid ruler 'Adud

-in a majestic hall, decked with gold and silver plates and vases
+hall, decked with gold and silver plates and vases full of fruit

-full of fruit and colorful flowers.
-The King would sit on the
+and colorful flowers.
+The King would sit on the royal throne, and

 Later Turkic and Mongol invaders did not attempt to abolish Nowruz.